TRAVEL STORY

 First published in The Boston Globe Sunday Magazine, and The Very Rich Hours (Beacon Press, 1992); revised slightly 2023

-Homage Travel Stories & Essays | Poems | Content At-a-Glance | Reviews
+Travel Stories & Essays | Poems | Reviews

 Living in forest villages away from the sea, small groups of Maya survive in modern Belize, each one speaking a different dialect of their tongue, raising black beans and maize as they did anciently on small shifting plots called milpas after an Aztec word for corn.
-Many more Belizeans are self-described Creoles — African-Europeans descended from enslaved people who labored for colonial timber merchants.
+Many more Belizeans are self-described Creoles — African Europeans descended from enslaved people who labored for colonial timber merchants.
 Garifunas, descended from South American Caribs intermarried with Africans, live along the southern coast where the women uphold traditional ceremonial life.
 A goodly fifth of the population are Mestizos of Mayan–Spanish roots.
 A small number descend from Spanish buccaneers and British colonials, and from Scotsman Peter Wallace and his fellow pirates.
-There are small numbers of Chinese, Lebanese, and Eastern European people.
+There are also small groups of Chinese, Lebanese, and Eastern European people.
 Near Orange Walk in the north dwells a Mennonite community whose members who speak an archaic form of German.
-In an understatement, one student of Belizeans says: “It is clear they do not subscribe to a common culture, ideology, or value system.”
+In an understatement, one student of Belizeans says: “It is clear they do not subscribe to a common culture, ideology, or value system.”1

-On an average day in the country a traveler can encounter “byl–ups” (boil-ups) of cassava roots and fish; roofs built by Scots to withstand the snow loads of Inverness; Rastafarians moving through fragrant ganja swirls; clerks with racks of stamps to certify the formidable paperwork of a post–colonial bureaucracy; the Maya god of writing who is a monkey that roars like a jaguar; schoolgirls in navy-blue uniforms and white knee socks; Mestizo boys tattooed in honor of their pirate ancestors; a nine–foot boa constrictor run over by a car in the downtown shopping area; mom and pop stores where, if you are low on cash, you may buy one cigarette from a pack or a cup's worth of corn flour on credit, where an elder's authority emanates from behind the counter, light creeps through a dusty window, and a child sits on a stool learning by watching.
+On an average day in the country a traveler can encounter “byl–ups” (boil-ups) of cassava roots and fish; roofs built by Scots to withstand the snow loads of Inverness; Rastafarians moving through fragrant ganja swirls; clerks with racks of stamps to certify the formidable paperwork of a post–colonial bureaucracy; the Maya god of writing who is a monkey that roars like a jaguar; schoolgirls in navy-blue uniforms and white knee socks; Mestizo boys tattooed in honor of their pirate ancestors; a nine–foot boa constrictor run over by a car in the downtown shopping area; mom and pop stores where, if you are low on cash, you may buy one cup's worth of corn flour on credit, where an elder's authority emanates from behind the counter, light creeps through a dusty window, and a child sits on a stool learning by watching.

 Not only obscure but anomalous, the tiny land is the only English–speaking nation in Mesoamerica, more akin to the Caribbean countries than its contiguous neighbors.
 But in the eighteenth century, the sail to Belize from the British West Indies was a long one, the barrier reef in the Bay of Honduras daunting, and a struggle for control between Spain and England further dissuaded either power from fully settling the territory.
 As a result, Belize was not only exploited but considerably more neglected than a standard colony.
-What’s surprising is not that the infrastructure remains somewhat tenuous, but that so many veins of cultural wisdom have survived.
+What’s surprising is not that the infrastructure remains somewhat tenuous, but that so many veins of deep cultural wisdom have survived.

 In one of the ironies of history, it is partly due to the sorrowful particulars of their past that Belizeans now occupy their land in an unusually sound ecological manner.
-With a tiny human population, the lowest population density in Central America, no industrial pollution to speak of, and low–impact subsistence farming, the region appears very much as it did in earlier British accounts such as this one: “Approach to the coast is through the islets known as cayes and through coral reefs.
-For some miles inland the ground is low and swampy, with mangroves and tropical jungle.… Further inland comes the less elevated country of mixed scrub.
-These tracts are intersected by…palm trees and broad savannas.”
+With a tiny human population, the lowest population density in Central America,2 no industrial pollution to speak of, and low–impact subsistence farming, the region appears very much as it did in earlier British accounts such as this one: “Approach to the coast is through the islets known as cayes and through coral reefs.
+For some miles inland the ground is low and swampy, with mangroves and tropical jungle.…Further inland comes the less elevated country of mixed scrub.
+These tracts are intersected by…palm trees and broad savannas.”3

 As I am traveling in Belize in the late 1980s the country is still blanketed by palm trees and broad savannas interlaced by lagoons, mangrove swamps, and gallery forests that line streams and rivers.
 Limestone spines of fossil coral reefs fold through the northern half of the country, shaping jungle–covered ridges whose valleys hold the Nuevo and Hondo rivers.
 In the days when the territory was a backwater Crown colony, mahogany was the economic staple, and some tall red mahogany trees remain in the rainforests of the south where lianas and epiphytes also swag over Mexican cedars and mayflower trees, and the canopy soars one hundred and twenty feet and disappears into clouds.
 The jagged Maya Mountains create the Cockscomb Basin where jaguars, pumas, ocelots, and coatimundis live in a preserve.
 The coastal savannas and marshes are home for osprey and laughing falcons, snowy egrets, and white–crowned parrots.
 Dense mangroves cloak the mainland coasts.
 Clusters of cayes shelter the mainland, and receive shelter from the barrier reef of the Caribbean, a coral wall that grows up to twenty-one miles wide and stretches one hundred and sixty miles up the Yucatan peninsula.
 After Australia’s Great Barrier Reef, it is the largest coral being on the planet.